gurix/familie_persoenlichkeitsDiagnostik/mobile_app/Readme.md

-# Beziehung und Erziehungskompetenz mobile application
+# Erziehungskompetenz und elterlichen Grundbedürfnisse mobile application

 ## Database
 We are using Mongoid as backend database.
 Ensure you have a mongodb server running during development and testing.